johnshearing/IOTA-Secure-Airgapped-Accounting-and-Banking-System/README.md

 Small simple systems are inherently more secure and easier to protect because small means fewer vulnerabilities and simple means those weaknesses are easier to spot.
 Furthermore, distributed systems are harder to attack and typically yield less profit for the attacker because they tend to be smaller.
 That's a deterrent which itself is a strong protection.

-Since the accounting system we are building is for a decentralized ledger, it does not have to be big or complicated as in centralized systems.
+Since the accounting/banking system we are building is for a decentralized ledger, it does not have to be big or complicated as in centralized systems.
 Think about how [very simple creatures, like bees, when grouped together perform complex behaviours, like voting, in a very efficient manner without any centralized system to count the votes - without a centralized system to get hacked](https://youtu.be/AonV_MkUFSs).
-There will be many of these simple accounting systems (bees if you will) that when working together will provide the complex behaviors society needs for efficient collaboration.
+There will be many of these simple accounting/banking systems (bees if you will) that when working together will provide the complex behaviors society needs for efficient collaboration.

 * So Who's In Charge?
 The rules and laws are in charge - the rules and laws that we set up at the local level.
 Referring back to bees again - each bee responds to a simple set of rules programmed by evolution.
-We get to define the rules that our accounting systems will follow.
-Everyone can make different decisions about how their particular accounting system behaves within the boundaries of the law.
+We get to define the rules that our accounting/banking systems will follow.
+Everyone can make different decisions about how their particular system behaves within the boundaries of the law.
 So that means individuals are in charge.

-* Smart Contracts - How Our Small Accounting Systems Interact With Each Other To Do Big Things
+* Smart Contracts - How Our Small Accounting/Banking Systems Interact With Each Other To Do Big Things
 Think: smart money, Think: smart information
 Now we can embed computer software into the money and data we send which defines how we want them to behave.
-These smart contracts are created by our accounting systems and then executed on special distributed ledgers called blockchains.
+These smart contracts are created by our accounting/banking systems and then executed on special distributed ledgers called blockchains.

 * Keeping Control of the Process
-We don't want our busy little accounting systems moving money, casting votes, or transceiving any kind of information without our explicit knowledge and consent.
-This is why I have developed this [open source airgapped computer called the PrivateKeyVault](https://github.com/johnshearing/PrivateKeyVault) to run our little accounting systems.
-This computer ensures that no information moves in or out of the accounting system without a human gatekeeper reviewing the content and explicitly granting permission to allow the transmission.
+We don't want our busy little accounting/banking systems moving money, casting votes, or transceiving any kind of information without our explicit knowledge and consent.
+This is why we have developed this [open source airgapped computer called the PrivateKeyVault](https://github.com/johnshearing/PrivateKeyVault) to run our little accounting/banking systems.
+This computer ensures that no information moves in or out of the system without a human gatekeeper reviewing the content and explicitly granting permission to allow the transmission.
 Any computer can be used but is should be airgapped and physically secured to prevent tampering.

-* So much for the overview - back to the job of building our simple accounting system for IOTA.
+* So much for the overview - back to the job of building our simple accounting/banking system for IOTA.

 #### Features:
 * Database Functionality.